jaber-the-great/devops-master-class/docker/readme.md

 # Run a Docker container with a Java hello world application, limited to 512MB memory and CPU quota of 50%
 docker container run -p 5000:5000 -d -m 512m --cpu-quota=50000 in28min/hello-world-java:0.0.1.RELEASE

-# Show Docker system events
+# Show Docker system events.
+Should run it in another terminal and then doing your work with docker ... it would log the events on the screen
 docker system events